1989 Dodge B250 Ram Van 3/4-ton 8-cylinder 5.2L 318 in3

 fuel injectors went full bore ON and

-started pouring lots of
+started spraying lots

 gas down the throttle valves (pic r2c2).